OcelotBabou/Quartz/content/2-The World/Regions/Portum.md

 *[por-tuhm]*
 ### 1. **Overview**

-Portum is most famous for its capital city, Seagate, a once a bustling port city thriving with the activity of a vibrant harbor on the westernmost point of Siar’Morrin.
+Portum is most famous for its capital city, [[Seagate]], a once a bustling port city thriving with the activity of a vibrant harbor on the westernmost point of Siar’Morrin.
 Known for its strategic position by the Periculosus Ocean, Portum was a hub of trade and cultural exchange, connecting distant lands with the heart of Siar’Morrin.
 However, following the Age of Darkness ([[AoD]]), it has become a shadow of its former vibrant self, transformed into a relic of past prosperity.

 ![[seagate.webp]]